 The United Nations (UN) played a pivotal role in the establishment of the Jewish State by passing UN Resolution 181 in 1947, which called for the partition of British Mandate Palestine into two states, one Jewish and one Arab.
 Following Israel's independence in 1948, the Jewish State became an official member-state of the international body.

 At the same time, the international body has a continuing history of a one-sided, hostile approach to Israel.
 After decades of bias and marginalization, recent years have brought some positive developments for Israel to the UN.
 Nonetheless, the UN's record and culture continue to demonstrate a predisposition against Israel.
+Successive Secretary Generals have acknowledged this an an issue for the institution.
 Indeed, in a meeting in April 2007, Secretary-General Ban Ki-moon acknowledged to ADL leaders that Israel has been treated poorly at the UN and that, while some progress has been made, this bias still remains an issue.
 Secretary Ban stated this view publicly during his visit to Israel in August 2013.
 “Unfortunately, because of the [Israeli-Palestinian] conflict, Israel’s been weighed down by criticism and suffered from bias — and sometimes even discrimination,” Ban said in response to a question about discrimination against Israel at the UN.
 “It’s an unfortunate situation,” Ban said, adding that Israel should be treated equal to all the other 192 member states.
+In his first public address to a Jewish group, Secretary General Antonio Guterres told the World Jewish Congress in April 2017: “As secretary general of the United Nations I consider that the State of Israel needs to be treated as any other state.”

 UN actions continue to play an important role in the conflict.
 Resolutions 242 and 338, which were passed following the 1967 Six Day War and during 1973 Yom Kippur, call for Israel to withdraw from territories occupied in 1967, and for peace talks between Israel and her Arab neighbors based on the land-for-peace premise.
 These resolutions continue to play a role in the ongoing debate at the UN over the Israeli-Palestinian conflict, and are often cited to criticize Israel’s presence in the West Bank and East Jerusalem.